OlegTheCat/pokedex/README.md

 Project is available at http://olegthecat.github.io/pokedex/.

-To run project locally, make sure that project is built.
+To run project locally, make sure that it is built.
 If so, just `open index.html`